twcau/UpdateMyWindowsMachine/README.md

 > - Need to actually meet your obligations under a Cybersecurity insurance policy your organisation holds,
 > - Have other legal obligations that mean you can't afford to mess up, and/or
 > - Any other reasons that warrant being properly serious about your enterprise computing environment.
+>

-If you or your organisation fall into any of the above categories - then you should be looking at, budgeting for, and resourcing, proper solutions for maintaining your PC's updates, patching and security.
+> If you or your organisation fall into any of these categories - then you should be looking at, budgeting for, and resourcing, proper solutions for maintaining your PC's updates, patching and security.
 This script is simply not intended for you.

 ## <a name='GettingStarted'></a>Getting Started